 Once we understand dogs and how to work with them in a manner that reduces stress, fear, and changes how we respond to dogs, we can work with our dogs in a more effective manner.

 My initial training when I was starting out in the early 1980’s was what some call “traditional training.”
 This training was based on physically forcing a dog into a position or to listen.
 You want Fido to sit, you tell him “sit.” you pull up on the leash and push down on the rump.
 Fido lunges at another dog, you follow with a sharp word and a yank on the leash.
 Since then I have evolved and changed.
 I know we do not need pain and fear to train dogs.
 Science has shown that!

 I am what is called a crossover trainer.
-I have crossed over from the old ways to methods based on better research into how animals learn.
+I have crossed over from the old ways to methods based on better science and research into how animals learn.
 You can train a dog in any sport using only positive methods if you are willing to learn.

 West Wind Dog Training